-Use: fresh or dried to flavor soups, stews, pasta sauces, and braises.
+Use: fresh or dried whole leaves to simmer and flavor soups, stews, pasta sauces, and braises.
 Leaves should be removed prior to consuming the dish.

-Black Pepper is ground from the dried peppercorn berries and is rich in vitamins and minerals.
-Freshly ground peppercorns in a pepper mill will provide the most flavor because ground pepper quickly loses its potency.
+Black Pepper is ground from dried peppercorn berries and is rich in vitamins and minerals.
+Freshly ground peppercorns in a pepper mill#ad will provide the most flavor because ground pepper quickly loses its potency.
+Buy whole peppercorns and store them in a dry, cool cabinet for up to 6 months.
 It contains large amounts of a compound called piperine.

 Piperine has been studied and found to calm the body’s immune response.
 In addition, it is an antioxidant, may help with inflammation, and has anti-ulcer properties.
 3

 Capers are pickled flower buds from the Capparis spinosa bush that is native to the Mediterranean.
-The flower buds are dried and later brined to produce the caper flavor used to flavor recipes.
+The flower buds are dried and later brined to produce the caper flavor used in recipes.

 Capers are rich in calcium, magnesium, fiber, and vitamin C. This herb has anti-inflammatory properties and may help control diabetes.